nvidiavgpuarchive/archiver/README.md

     ```

 3. **Configuration**
-   Rename the `config.example/` dir into `config/` and edit it to suit your need.
+   Rename the `config.example/` dir into `config/` and edit it

 4. **Running the Application**
     ```bash
     uv run python main.py --help
     ```

+### Database migration

+Db schema could change after code is updated, but most changes can be solved automatically by dumping to json (from old ver.) and reimport the json (in the new ver.)